About the Ranthambore Collection

 Tiger Watch is a non-governmental organization (NGO) founded in 1998 to protect the wildlife in the Ranthambhore Tiger Reserve and adjoining areas.

-When the poaching crisis was revealed, Tiger Watch discovered that the poaching was being carried out by the nomadic Moghya tribe, who live in the region and are expert hunters.
-By taking a holistic approach and helping the Moghya tribe find alternate livelihoods they were able to curtail the poaching.
-Tiger Watch got to know the Moghya community, and started programs to support them.
-Many ex-poachers are now working for Tiger Watch as trackers and nature guides, and Tiger Watch has established an education program for the Moghya children to end the generational cycle of poaching as a trade.
+When the poaching crisis was revealed, Tiger Watch discovered that the poaching was being carried out by the nomadic Mogya tribe, who live in the region and are expert hunters.
+By taking a holistic approach and helping the Mogya tribe find alternate livelihoods they were able to curtail the poaching.
+Tiger Watch got to know the Mogya community, and started programs to support them.
+Many ex-poachers are now working for Tiger Watch as trackers and nature guides, and Tiger Watch has established an education program for the Mogya children to end the generational cycle of poaching as a trade.
 They have also established a women’s empowerment program and handicraft program where the women learn skills to create and sell their own handicraft items.

 Tiger Watch members have provided crucial assistance to both the Forest Dept. & the State Police in anti-poaching operations since 2005.
 They have conducted many successful and dangerous anti-poaching raids & they secured the future of Ranthambhore when it was at its most vulnerable.